 Mark Wyman, Ph.
 D.

-A brief summary of my research interests:
+A brief summary of my research interests (click on figures for links to principal papers):

 Galilean lensing enhancement

 I was the first to point out that the galilean-invariant scalar field that emerges in massive gravity can enhance gravitational lensing; other popular scalar-tensor gravity theories have no new lensing effects.
 I am now studying how to detect or constrain this novel effect.
+I have also discovered the most general exact self-accelerating solution to the the theory of massive gravity yet found.

 Effective Potential of a Gelaton